 Strategic Objectives and Initiatives Potential to negatively impact on any of the European sites within the Zone of Influence?
 Mitigation Required ?
-Yes / No 6.4 Develop sustainable transport options to engage with the Cliff Coast and new approaches to visitor management with sustainability at the core. operation of such developments and/or their ancillary infrastructure.
+Yes / No transport options to engage with operation of such developments and/or their ancillary infrastructure.
 These types of infrastructure have potential to be located in ecologically and visually sensitive areas adjacent to the banks of rivers and streams or Yes